Create a discovery job

 Delete a mapper

-In the job wizard at step four, or on the editing panel in the Mappers section, click the arrow actions icon, and then click Cancel.
+- In the job wizard at step four, or on the editing panel in the Mappers section, click the arrow actions icon, and then click

 Types of mappers